MatsuneMikuroi/TM-Romain_De_Groote/source/index.rst

     You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Cours d'introduction à la compression de données (images et textes)
+Cours d'introduction à la compression d'images
 ============================

 ..  toctree::